DanielRhee/BreastCancerTumorSegmentation/README.md

 Training took place on an M3 Pro Macbook Pro with 18gb of memory.
 And took less than an hour for each.

 # Setup
+Clone the github directory and run main.py
+You can also run it commandline with predictTester.py
 ## Conda Environment
 The code was develped and tested in a conda environment using with python version 3.10.16
 ## Dependencies: